authzen/access/README.md

 ## Access Service

 This repo contains protobuf definitions for the OpenID AuthZEN Access Service.
-The current implementation reflects the Authorization API 1.0 – draft 02 specification.
+The current implementation reflects the [Authorization API 1.0 – draft 02](https://openid.github.io/authzen/) specification.

-All builds are published to the buf.build/auzthzen/access registry, where one can browse the definitions or generate language bindings to create server and/or client implementations.
+All builds are published to the [buf.build/auzthzen/access](https://buf.build/authzen/access) registry, where one can [browse](https://buf.build/authzen/access/docs/v0.1.0-02:authzen.access.v1) the definitions or [generate](https://buf.build/authzen/access/sdks/v0.1.0-02:protobuf) server and client language bindings.